UCSBCarpentry/Quarto-Project-Example/README.md

 1. Open the RStudio Project file.
 2. Open and run analyses scripts (in order)

-Note: data/foodchoice_budgetlines.csv is not required to run analysis scripts but is for information only.

 Graphic output is saved to output/plots
 Data output is saved to output/data
 Analysis results are saved in environment / printed to console